demolust/cv_portafolio/readme.md

 ---

-**Feel free to fork this project and make it your own!**
+**You can fork this template and publish your own resume**
-For questions, open an issue or contribute a pull request.
+For questions, open an issue or contribute with a pull request.

 ## Original Credits
 - Original design by [xriley](https://github.com/xriley) on [DevResume-Theme](https://github.com/xriley/DevResume-Theme)